AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

     * The number of labeled objects

-    In the ``notebooks`` folder you can find an example of plotting cell statistics using the result csv.
+In the ``notebooks`` folder you will find an example of plotting cell statistics using the volume statistics computed by the inference module.
+Simply load the .csv file in a notebook and use the provided functions to plot the statistics you want.

 When you are done choosing your parameters, you can press the **Start** button to begin the inference process.
 Once it has finished, results will be saved then displayed in napari; each output will be paired with its original.